ankschoubey/old-blog/_posts/2021-11-25-my-core-values.md

 Everything worth while is an act of courage.

+No one is invincible.
+It's good and courageous to be vulnerable.
+To admit to faults and take steps to improve it but it's not okay to be weak.

 Courage is exciting.
 It pushes to act beyond what one believes is possible.
 So get excited by the challenge and push yourself beyond what you think is possible.

 Paragons: Jocko Willink, Super Saiyan Blue - Son Goku, Bounce Man - Monkey D Luffy, Byan Mode - Naruto, Batman